-So if you have other negative items plaguing your credit in addition to a bankruptcy, Lexington Law is your go-to resource to get those items successfully removed.
+So if you have other negative items plaguing your credit in addition to a bankruptcy, this credit repair company is your go-to resource to get those items successfully removed.

 They’ll also make sure that all your credit information is correct, which is especially tricky even after your bankruptcy has been discharged.
 Those creditors are required to adjust their reporting of your discharged accounts, but many fail to do so.

-It’s up to you to make sure your credit history is accurate and it often takes the help of a professional like Lexington Law to ensure this happens.
+It’s up to you to make sure your credit history is accurate and it often takes the help of professionals to ensure this happens.

 Bankruptcy Removed from My Equifax Credit Report: